 - Steroidal spine injections

 - Weight management techniques

-Any drug, exercise, or diet regimen should only be followed under a doctor’s supervision to minimize the risk for serious complications.
+Any drug, exercise or diet regimen should only be followed under a physician’s supervision to minimize the risk for serious complications.

-Patients who experience little relief from these treatment methods may want to consider the minimally invasive endoscopic procedures performed by Laser Spine Institute.
-An alternative to open back surgery, our endoscopic procedures utilize a small incision and are performed on an outpatient basis.
-Contact Laser Spine Institute to learn more about how our safe and effective procedures can be used to treat sciatica.
+Patients who experience little relief from these treatment methods may want to consider the minimally invasive procedures performed at Laser Spine Institute.
+An alternative to open back surgery, our procedures utilize a small incision and are performed on an outpatient basi Contact Laser Spine Institute today to learn more about how our minimally invasive, outpatient procedures can be used to treat sciatica.